HealthEquity (HQY)

 AI Analysis | Feedback

-- Health Savings Accounts (HSAs): Administration of tax-advantaged savings accounts for qualified medical expenses, integrated with high-deductible health plans.
+- Health Savings Accounts (HSAs): Administration of tax-advantaged savings accounts used to pay for qualified medical expenses.

-- Flexible Spending Accounts (FSAs): Management of employer-sponsored, pre-tax accounts for healthcare and dependent care expenses.
+- Flexible Spending Accounts (FSAs): Administration of employer-sponsored plans allowing pre-tax contributions for healthcare or dependent care expenses.

-- Health Reimbursement Arrangements (HRAs): Administration of employer-funded health benefit plans used to reimburse employees for medical costs.
+- Health Reimbursement Arrangements (HRAs): Administration of employer-funded plans that reimburse employees for out-of-pocket medical expenses.

 AI Analysis | Feedback